Investment Properties and Tax Tips

 Tax Deductions for Property Investors: and other tax tips

-Investing in property comes with a range of tax considerations.
-And with the capital gains tax (CGT) discount back in the spotlight, along with greater ATO attention on holiday homes and private use claims, investors have more reason than ever to make sure they are getting the details right.
-That does not mean the tax benefits of property investment have disappeared, but it does mean investors need to be more deliberate about how they manage records, apportion expenses and plan for the long term.
+That does not mean the tax benefits of property investment have disappeared, but it does mean investors need to be more deliberate about how they manage records, apportion expenses, structure their borrowings and plan for the long term.

 Taxable income to declare on investment properties